ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt2/index.md

 ## Immutable Data

 One consequence of using Redux is that when part of the state is updated in the store, the entire state is replaced with a new version.
-The grid uses Row Keys to ensure only the rows that have been updated will be re-rendered inside the grid.
+The grid uses Row IDs to ensure only the rows that have been updated will be re-rendered inside the grid.

 The file browser enables this feature using: `getRowId={params => params.data.id}`.